eriksjolund/podman-socket-activation/README.md

 /run/user/1000/podman/podman.sock
 $
 ```
-The socket can later be used by for instance docker-compose that needs to connect a Docker compatible API socket
+The socket can later be used by for instance __docker-compose__ that needs a Docker-compatible API

 ```
 export DOCKER_HOST=$XDG_RUNTIME_DIR/podman/podman.sock